reach/router/website/src/markdown/tutorial/06-nesting.md

 <Link to="abc">Invoice ABC</Link>
 ```

-Links are aware their position in the hierarchy so you can provide a relative path to them.
+Links are aware of their position in the hierarchy so you can provide a relative path to them.
 There are a lot of great benefits to using relative links discussed in the [nesting guide](../nesting).